With Optilogic leading the way, AmerCareRoyal is overcoming growing pains and gaining a robust understanding of its complex, extended supply chain.

-Led by industry veteran Jeff Metersky, one of the first actions the Optilogic team took was to create a comprehensive baseline.
+One of the first actions the Optilogic team took was to create a comprehensive baseline.
 This allowed Optilogic to wrap its hands around the stated challenges and to determine what key elements needed to be evaluated.
 The baseline included:

 Daily inventory and capacity